 Discover Types of Hats for Every Lifestyle

 Hats can even represent entire professions or people.
 The picture of a gallon hat immediately brings to mind cowboys.
-A hat with a red cross represents nurses, despite the fact that nurses haven’t worn that type of hat in about a century.
+A hat with a red cross represents nurses, despite the fact that nurses have not worn that type of hat in about a century.

 What really makes hats interesting is that you can design them to be entirely practical, but they can still be stylish and comfortable.
-Straw hats are breathable and large, but they are incredibly effective at keeping your face and neck protected from UV light.
+Straw hats are breathable and broad-brimmed, effective at protecting your face and neck from UV exposure.

 With so many different types of hats, you can find one for virtually any occasion.
-From costumes to careers to climates, there’s a hat for every need and occasion.
+From costumes to careers to climates, there is a hat for every need.
+For Australian businesses sourcing different types of headwear, that also means choosing the right style for corporate branding, from embroidered caps for corporate events to printed bucket hats for outdoor staff.

 Summary of The Different Types of Hats